Elvis Nyathi

+Elvis Nyathi also known as Mbodazwe Banajo (14 February 1979 - 7 April 2022) was a Zimbabwean economic refugee who resided in Diepsloot, north of Johannesburg in South Africa.

 Background

-Elvis Nyathi also known as Mbodazwe Banajo (14 February 1979 - 7 April 2022) was a Zimbabwean economic refugee who resided in Diepsloot, north of Johannesburg in South Africa.
-He was killed in the Xenophobia in South Africa attacks.
-Nyathi was beaten and burnt alive by a mob of demonstrators in Diepsloot, Johannesburg on 6 April 2022.
+Nyathi was killed in the Xenophobia in South Africa attacks.
+He was beaten and burnt alive by a mob of demonstrators in Diepsloot, Johannesburg on 6 April 2022.
 Nyathi was assaulted and burnt in April when some residents from Diepsloot, north of Johannesburg went on a rampage accusing Zimbabwean nationals of being behind crime in the area.
 His ashes were buried in Bulawayo, Zimbabwe in a state assisted funeral.
 Elvis Nyathi's brother is called Godknows Nyathi.
 His wife is called Nomsa Tshuma.